Euro 2024 quarter-final hits and misses: Is time up for Cristiano Ronaldo at major tournaments for Portugal after France defeat?

 Peter Smith

 So it's not just England supporters who are lamenting their side's lack of exciting football at these championships.
 France fans must be feeling exactly the same.
-Incredibly, Les Bleus have reached the semi-finals without scoring once from open play.
+Incredibly, Les Bleus have reached the semi-finals without one of their players scoring once from open play.

 They rarely looked like ending that strange drought against Portugal.